duckinator/faulty/README.md

 * GCC
 * SDL 2
 * GCC cross-compiler setup, if you're building for Windows from Linux
+* Cross-compiled SDL2, if you're building for Windows from Linux

 ### Native Linux builds